AmiteshDTU/SSO-SMOTE-SSO/README.md

 # SSO-SMOTE-SSO
 This is a hybrid intelligent sampling technique to tackle class-imbalance in real world datasets.
-To know more about it please to the link: https://www.sciencedirect.com/science/article/pii/S1568494619300924.
-Site our paper, if you are using it in your research work.
+To know more about it please follow the link: https://www.sciencedirect.com/science/article/pii/S1568494619300924.
+Cite our paper, if you are using it in your research work.

 The citation of our paper is: